imogen-k/imogen-k/README.md

 I'm a full-stack software developer (in-training) with a background in design and product management, currently on the Software Engineering course at Makers Academy.

-**💻 I’m currently working on** my personal website and a live server chat game
+**💻 I’m currently working on** updating my personal website and building a live server virtual chat room

 **🌱 I’m currently learning** React